djvanderlaan/lvec/cran-comments.md

 - The package could not be installed on osx oldrelease.
 This should have been fixed with a minor change in c++ code (current version installs correctly on maxos oldrel on rhub, while previous version didn't)
+- The tests gave an error on solaris.
+Based on the tests that failed is have guessed what the problem is, but not having access to a solaris system, I have not been able to test.

 ## Test environments